Trinity Hospital Twin City's Fit for Life

 In 2012, Trinity Hospital Twin City (THTC) of Dennison, Ohio launched the Fit for Life Replication Project for Expansion (FFL) in Tuscarawas County that later expanded its services to Carroll, Harrison, Holmes, and Jefferson Counties.
 FFL’s goal is to reduce the number of overweight and obese adults through their health and wellness program.
 By teaching healthy lifestyles in a class setting, FFL believes that weight loss and, ultimately, disease control will be a natural outcome for the population of which at least 30% is obese.

-The FFL curriculum was developed by Trinity Hospital Twin City’s Dr. Timothy McKnight, using material from the following institutions: the National Heart, Lung and Blood Institute, the Centers for Disease Control, the American Diabetes Association, the American Heart Association, and The National Weight Loss Control Registry.
+The FFL curriculum was developed by Trinity Hospital Twin City’s Dr. Timothy McKnight in 2003, using material from the following institutions: the National Heart, Lung and Blood Institute, the Centers for Disease Control, the American Diabetes Association, the American Heart Association, and The National Weight Loss Control Registry.
 FFL instructors teach class members to expect, at minimum, the following results:

 - Lose at least 7 pounds from starting weight